Taugeshtu/so-sorcery/README.md

 - [ ] A way to navigate focus from files search to results
 - [ ] Folders on top in files tree
 - [ ] ??
 Remove collapse button if item is short enough to fit
-- [ ] Parsing "thinking" stages of PA response and displaying them somewhere (couple that with streaming support?)

 Big & faraway items:
-- [~] Make it so user inputs are actually work?
+- [ ] Make it so user inputs are actually work?
 For PA agent?? could be fun framing
 - [~] File read tool (done, but untested)
 - [ ] File write tool
 - [ ] !! consider more detailed format for submitting knowledge, allowing UPDATING as well (is a scratchpad, you see?)